-Khloé Kardashian Got 8 Inches Of Skin Removed And Wants You To Get Checked Too
+Khloé Kardashian Wants You To Get Checked For Skin Cancer

 I am a major advocate of protecting my skin, but I'm also all about those beach goddess vibes during the summer.

 I consider the beach one of my favorite places in the entire world.
 But whenever I frequent it, my beach bag is always stocked up with the latest and greatest sunscreen.

 Skimping on suntan lotion is something we shouldn't take lightly.

 I'm downright serious when I say being mindful of buttering up before relaxing and soaking up those rays — in addition to re-applying lotion throughout the day — is critical.

 I've gone through this process a couple of times and I am so grateful that most moles have not been cancerous.
 However, there was one mole I had on my back that was skin cancer.
 I had 8 inches of skin removed.
 It was definitely painful because it was a lot of skin, but most of the time, the removals haven't been that bad.

 This is really terrifying.
 Khloé had to undergo the removal of 8 inches of her skin.

 Fans responded after she tweeted out the news.